-The Committee has received preliminary valuation figures for 2021 (January 1, 2022 Valuation) which show the Plan remains solidly funded on a going concern basis.
-This year the valuation demonstrates a continued surplus in the going concern analysis.
-Contributions to service the current and future costs of the Plan remain less than current employer and employee contribution rates and no increase will be necessary.
+The January 1, 2023 preliminary Valuation demonstrates the Plan remains solidly funded on a going concern basis.
+This year, despite poor market returns, the valuation once again demonstrates a continued surplus in the going concern analysis.
+Contributions to service the current and future costs of the Plan remain less than current employer and employee contribution rates and no increase will be necessary from the current 8% employee and 8% employer amounts.

 The second valuation of the Plan that AON Hewitt Associates completes for the Pension Committee is on a solvency basis.
-This valuation is completed on the assumption the Plan is terminated on the date of the valuation and all Plan Members are paid for future value of their pension entitlements on a commuted value basis.
+This valuation is completed on the assumption the Plan is terminated on the date of the valuation and all Plan members are paid for future value of their pension entitlements on a commuted value basis.
 This requirement to finance a pension plan on a solvency basis commonly applies for private plans, not public-sector plans such as the NEBS Plan, where the windup of the plan would not occur.
-With the NEBS legislation, the NEBS Pension Plan is exempt from funding on solvency but will continue to monitor solvency through the valuation process.
+With the new legislation, the NEBS Pension Plan is exempt from funding on solvency but will continue to monitor solvency through the valuation process.